ibexa/documentation-developer/docs/guide/order_history/order_history.md

 # Order history [[% include 'snippets/commerce_badge.md' %]]

-Order history enables you to see an overview and details of your orders or other documents.
+The **Order History** screen enables you to see an overview and details of your orders or other documents.
 You can see documents related to online purchases as well as orders placed, for example, by phone.

+Order history supports different document types:

+- order
+- invoice
+- delivery note
+- credit memo

 Order history is available in the user menu under **Your documents**, and through the `/orderhistory` route.